data-integrations/wrangler/docs/directives/quantize.md

 # Quantize

-The `quantize` directive quantizes a column based on specified ranges.
+The QUANTIZE directive quantizes a column based on specified ranges.

 ## Syntax